edsu/pymarc/README.md

 you run across an example that you think should be here please send a pull request.

+### Installation

+You'll probably just want to use pip to install pymarc:

+    pip install pymarc

+If you'd like to download and install the latest source you'll need git:

+    git clone git://github.com/edsu/pymarc.git

+You'll also need [setuptools](https://pypi.python.org/pypi/setuptools#installation-instructions).
+Once you have the source and setuptools run the pymarc test suite to make sure things are in order with the distribution:

+    python setup.py test

+And then install:

+    python setup.py install

 ### Reading

 Most often you will have some MARC data and will want to extract data